markgbeckett/zx81/zx-forth/README.md

 You can run either ZX81-Forth or Tree Forth on the Minstrel 3, by copying one of the ROM images [hforth_pal.rom](hforth_pal.rom) or [hforth_ntsc.rom](hforth_ntsc.rom) onto a suitable EPROM and installing in your Minstrel 3.

-Make sure to set the appropriate jumpers for either NTSC or PAL, as appropriate to your chosen ROM, and you should be able to boot into the Forth system console screen.
+Make sure to set the display jumper for either NTSC or PAL, as appropriate to your chosen ROM, and you should be able to boot into the Forth system console screen.

 You can download a PDF copy of the [ZX81-Forth user guide](https://www.retrocomputers.gr/media/kunena/attachments/169/zx81-forth-manual.pdf) (which is also suitable for Tree Forth)

+## Building ZX81-Forth from Source

-I am also disassembling the ZX81-Forth ROM and it is possible to build the ROM from source should you wish.
-I have written the source in generic Z80 assembly language, which should hopefully work with most assemblers.
+It is possible to build the ROM from source, should you wish.
+I have created a disassembly of the ZX81-Forth ROM from EightyOne, have generalised it to support several different platforms, and am in the process of documenting the source.

+I have used generic Z80 assembly language for this, so it should be possible to assemble with most Z80 assemblers.
 I use the [z80asm](https://www.nongnu.org/z80asm/).

-Near the start of the source code, you will find two variables that can be used to create different versions of the ROM.
-The variable `MINSTREL3` (set to zero or one) controls whether or not to patch the ROM for the Minstrel 3, and the variable `NTSC` (set to zero or one) determins whether to assemble for PAL displays (Husband variant) or for NTSC displays (Tree Forth original).
+Near the start of the source code, you will find four variables that can be used to create different versions of the ROM:
+* The variable `MINSTREL3` (set to zero or one) controls whether or not to patch the ROM for the Minstrel 3
+* The variable `NTSC` (set to zero or one) determines whether to assemble for PAL displays (ZX81-Forth variant) or for NTSC displays (Tree Forth original).
+* The `FIXBUG` variable (set to zero or one) determines whether or not to fix several bugs or oddities that I have found (see next section for details).
+* The variable MINSTREL4 (set to zero or one) determines whether or not to patch the ROM to work on the Minstrel 4th, which is a Jupiter Ace compatible board (see below for more details).

+Note that you  should set at most one of the `MINSTREL3` and `MINSTREL4` variables, when assembling the source.

-If you set `MINSTREL3=0`, then you will assemble the original ZX81-Forth (with `NTSC=0`) or Tree Forth (with `NTSC=1`) ROM.
+The original ROMs (as shipped with EightyOne) can be produced by setting `MINSTREL3=0`, `MINSTREL4=0`, `FIXBUG=0`, and then choose the value of `NTSC` for ZX81-Forth (with `NTSC=0`) or Tree Forth (with `NTSC=1`).

 Happy Forth programming!

+## Bugs and Anomolies

+I have discovered a few bugs and anomolies in the course of disassembling the ROM and, where reasonable to do so, I have tried to fix these.
+You can accept my fixes and changes by setting `FIXBUG=1` when assembling from source.

+The bugs and anomolies I have found, so far, are:
+* As noted above there is a bug in the implementation of `+-`, which means it does not work with a positive modifier.
+For example `2 3 +- .` will throw a stack error.
+The Tree Forth ROM already has a fix for this, which I have copied over to the ZX81-Forth ROM.
+* On ZX81-Forth, the screen is not centred vertically and has a very small top margin.
+This looks to be an artefact of how the ROM was converted from NTSC to PAL, requiring a reduction in the number of scan lines.
+I have changed the border sizes, so the ZX81-Forth display is properly centred.
+* The implementation of `BEGIN`, `WHILE`, `REPEAT` is non-standard in that the `WHILE` condition will be satisfied only if a zero is on the Top of Stack (whereas the standard specifies the code should repeat if TOS is non-zero).
+This is confusing for experienced Forth programmers.
+I have corrected the behaviour though note this means that examples in the user guide that use While loops need to be updated accordingly.
+* When first activating the Editor screen (using Shift+1), if the cursor is in the lower part of the screen, then a memory location a little beyond the end of the display is written to incorrectly.
+On the ZX81, this memory location is almost always likely  to be a shadow copy of ROM, so has no effect.
+On the Minstrel 4th, it is likely to be in the Character RAM, so will lead to corruption of the font.
+I have fixed this bug only in the Minstrel 4th version, as it requires extra code, which I have located in the extended ROM area on the Minstrel 4th.
+As noted, on the ZX81 and Minstrel 3, the bug should not have any significant effect.
+* When switching between the Editor screen and the Console screen, it is possible that a cursor blob will be left in the Editor screen.
+If you then `STORE` the screen to cassette, the cursor blob is also stored.
+This does not have an affect, as the blob is treated as a Space character by the compiler, though I find it distracting.
+I have not yet fixed this issue.

 ## ZX81-Forth Disassembly